Red algae: Fossil record

-Relationship to other algae

-Chromista and Alveolata algae (e.g., chrysophytes, diatoms, phaeophytes, dinophytes) seem to have evolved from bikonts that have acquired red algae as endosymbionts.
-According to this theory, over time these endosymbiont red algae have evolved to become chloroplasts.
-This part of endosymbiotic theory is supported by various structural and genetic similarities.

 Uses

 Human consumption

+Cultivation of algae to use as nori, in Gokasho Bay, Japan.

 Red algae have a long history of use as a source of nutritional, functional food ingredients and pharmaceutical substances.
 They are a source of antioxidants including polyphenols, and phycobiliproteins and contain proteins, minerals, trace elements, vitamins and essential fatty acids.

 Traditionally, red algae are eaten raw, in salads, soups, meal and condiments.
 Several species are food crops, in particular dulse (Palmaria palmata) and members of the genus Porphyra, variously known as nori (Japan), gim (Korea), zicai 紫菜 (China), and laver (British Isles).

 Red algal species such as Gracilaria and Laurencia are rich in polyunsaturated fatty acids (eicopentaenoic acid, docohexaenoic acid, arachidonic acid) and have protein content up to 47% of total biomass.
 Where a big portion of world population is getting insufficient daily iodine intake, a 150 ug/day requirement of iodine is obtained from a single gram of red algae.
 Red algae, like Gracilaria, Gelidium, Euchema, Porphyra, Acanthophora, and Palmaria are primarily known for their industrial use for phycocolloids (agar, algin, furcellaran and carrageenan) as thickening agent, textiles, food, anticoagulants, water-binding agents, etc. Dulse (Palmaria palmata) is one of the most consumed red algae and is a source of iodine, protein, magnesium and calcium.
 Red algae's nutritional value is used for the dietary supplement of algas calcareas.

 China, Japan, Republic of Korea are the top producers of seaweeds.
 In East and Southeast Asia, agar is most commonly produced from Gelidium amansii.
 These rhodophytes are easily grown and, for example, nori cultivation in Japan goes back more than three centuries.